 Fiscal Year Costs Criteria Met:

-2010/2020 \$1,060,000 $\boxtimes$ Safety/Liability
+2020/2021 \$954,300 \square Safety/Liability

-2019/2020 Council Goals
+2020/2021 Council Goals

-2020/2024 N/A $\boxtimes$ Maintenance
+2020/2024 N/A \boxtimes Maintenance

 Required per Regulation

-F .
-V N1/A $\boxtimes$ Coordinates with Larger Project
+Future Years N/A Coordinates with Larger Project

-Future Years N/A $\boxtimes$ Existing Capacity
+\square Existing Capacity

 Project Total \$1,060,000 Cost Reduction

-$\boxtimes$ Future Capacity
+\boxtimes Future Capacity

 This project is C1.A in the 2018 Wastewater Master Plan update and is priority project.
 Currently the access to Hess Creek is limited and undersized in some locations.
 This project will line the upper portion of the Hess Creek trunk line to reduce I/I influence and extend the life of the pipe.
-Flow monitoring will also be implemented after the lining to inform the design phase of Hess Creek Phase 2.
+Flow monitoring will also be implemented after the lining to inform the design phase of Hess Creek Phase 2 project downstream.

-This project will be funded by the wastewater rate revenue and 2% SDC funds.
+This project will be funded by the wastewater rate revenues and 2% SDC funds.

-FIGURE 33 HESS CREEK TRUNK LINE
+FIGURE 27 HESS CREEK TRUNK LINE